MaxValue/ansible-role-wireguard/README.md

 The optional variable `wireguard_tunnels` defines the tunnels to be configured.

+    wireguard_print_peer_configuration: true

+The optional variable `wireguard_print_peer_configuration` defines whether to print the needed configuration changes to permanently enable the new peer.
+Be aware that this can leak key information (the PresharedKey to be precise).
+Turn this off to hide any secrets from the logs.

 ### Internal variables

 These are variables internally created by the role.